 Suppose [OH¯] became larger, therefore the [H3O+] becomes smaller.

-This change happens automatically and cannot be stopped.
+This change happens automatically in the solution and cannot be stopped.